Grand Prix of Cleveland: History as a CART/ChampCar race

 Originally known as the Budweiser Cleveland 500, it was first held on July 4, 1982 as part of the CART series.
-Kevin Cogan started from pole position, however to the delight of the Cleveland crowd, local rookie driver Bobby Rahal (from nearby Medina) won the race.
+Kevin Cogan started from pole position; however, to the delight of the Cleveland crowd, local rookie driver Bobby Rahal (from nearby Medina) won the race.

 From 1982 to 1989, the race was held on a 2.48-mile layout.
 In 1990, the track configuration was abruptly changed.
 After practice, several cars were experiencing problems in a bumpy section in turns one and two.
 Prior to the start of the race, the track was slightly reconfigured, eliminating the left-right combination of turns one and two.
 The main straight was extended towards the location of what was turn three, which then became turn one.
 The new layout measured 2.369 miles, and the segment eliminated became instead an extended exit to the pit road.
 The new layout was then adopted permanently.
 In 1997 the track length was remeasured to 2.106 miles without visible changes on the layout.
 The current layout is known for its turn 1 "vortex" at the start of races - after the green flag dropped, drivers would fan out on the wide concrete to gain position and then arrive at the corner sometimes five or six cars abreast, and all at once be "sucked" into the apex of the corner, frequently resulting in multi-car crashes at or just past the corner and leading to cars retiring before completing a single lap of the race.

-The event's name has changed several times over the years to reflect naming rights sponsors of the race, however from 1984 the event has been principally known as the Cleveland Grand Prix.
-The name was switched around in 1992 to Grand Prix of Cleveland and has remained the same since.

 Twice, in 1984 and 1990, a round of IROC was held as a support race.
 Formula Lightning also participated as a support race in the mid-1990s.

-Budweiser retained naming rights through 1994.
-Cleveland-based pharmacy chain Medic Drug owned the rights from 1995 to 1999, Marconi (now Telent plc) from 2000 to 2002, and US Bank owned them from 2003 to 2007.
-The full name of the 2006 event was Grand Prix of Cleveland presented by US Bank.

 In 2007, it was announced the race would continue at Cleveland through to 2012.
 However, the race did not return in 2008 with the merger between the Champ Car and IndyCar.

+In late 2025, IndyCar confirmed that they were in talks about a reunion with Cleveland for a race as early as 2028.

+Naming rights

+The event's name has changed several times over the years to reflect naming rights sponsors of the race.
+However, from 1984, the event's generic name was the Cleveland Grand Prix.
+The name was switched around in 1992 to the Grand Prix of Cleveland, and the race retained this name until its cancellation.

+Budweiser held naming rights through 1994.
+Cleveland-based pharmacy chain Medic Drug owned the rights from 1995 to 1999, and Marconi from 2000 to 2002.
+Presenting sponsors included Cleveland-based convenience store chain Dairy Mart from 1993 to 1995, Cincinnati-based Star Bank in 1998, and Star Bank's successor Firstar from 1999 to 2001.
+Minneapolis-based U.S. Bank, the successor of Firstar, held the presenting sponsorship from 2002 to 2006, with LaSalle Bank being the final presenting sponsor in 2007.